shagunattri/papers/level20.md

 $ ./suconnect

 Usage: ./suconnect <portnumber>
 This program will connect to the given port on localhost using TCP.
 If it receives the correct password from the other side, the next password is transmitted back.

 ```
 We need two session where a netcat instance listens on a port and cat the output while the other ssh session executes the suconnect with the port number that the netcat is listening to cat the password.

-## netstat -tulpn  Showa you what ports (tcp/udp) are opened on localhost versus having to do a portscan with nmap to localhost
+## netstat -tulpn  Shows you what ports (tcp/udp) are opened on localhost versus having to do a portscan with nmap to localhost

 INSTANCE 1